IBM-Cloud/todo-apps/java/README.md

 ## About
 A backend for the ToDo app written written in Java.
 ToDos can be stored in either a Mongo DB or Couch DB using Cloudant.
+If you do not provide Cloudant or Couch, the app will run but the items are all in memory.

 ## Prerequisites